Kaspian-TC/CSCD58-final-project/README.md

 ### Alternative execution

 - There is an alternative test mode, that was used for just talking between a client and server, but uses docker.
+- This code is much older, and should not be viewed as the main project
 - Switch to the aes branch in the repository (which should be bundled)
 - If you have docker and tmux installed, run `./launch_cli_ser.sh`
     - This should make a split tmux window with the server running in the right pane and the client window in the left